amritpurshotam/python-seed/README.md

 ## Areas to Improve

-1. Configuration is mixed between `setup.cfg` and `.vscode/settings.json` files
-2. Need to find a way to manage dev and prod dependencies i.e. the linting, formatting, type checking, etc tools are not needed to actually run the code in a production environment.
+1. Need to find a way to manage dev and prod dependencies i.e. the linting, formatting, type checking, etc tools are not needed to actually run the code in a production environment.
 Pipenv seems to solve this but need to investigate further

 ## Resources